zmeda/dh-basics/README.md

 ## CDR

-With Yawn in cube you want to have Vengeance always up (why is this important?
+With Dawn in cube you want to have Vengeance always up (why is this important?
 V. gives you dmg boost, dmg reduction and gives you hatred per second).
-Yawn gives you 65% CRD on Venegeance.
+Dawn gives you 65% CRD on Venegeance.
 So we need additional ~36.5 (rather a % or two more if you can - just to make sure it is always up).

 Must haves (not hard to get):
 - Paragon points: 10%